Maximo Application Maps (4 of 9) Work Management

 The Assignment Manager application has a split screen showing work order assignments in the top half and available labor or crews in the bottom half.
 It is used when clients have entered planned labor or crews on their work orders as this creates the assignment records with the craft-skill levels or crew types that need to be fulfilled on the work order or task.
 The work assignment has a status of Waiting for Assignment, Assigned, Started, Interrupted or Completed.

 The Work List shows the work orders or tasks defined by a query.
 Records can be coloured, by default this is based on the calculated priority attribute with values between 0 and 9.
-The Labor List and Crew List supports a Labor or Crew query and can be coloured based on the percentage allocation attribute.
-The Labor List and Crew List shows the amount of hours remaining to be assigned for each day of the work week.
+The Labor List and Crew List support a Labor or Crew query and can be coloured based on the percentage allocation attribute.
+The Labor List and Crew List show the number of hours remaining to be assigned for each day of the work week.
 There is a button to show the current assignments of the labor or crew and a button to modify their availability.
-Labor and Crews therefore require a calendar and shift in order to be able to use the Assignment Manager application.
+Labor and Crews therefore require a calendar and shift to be able to use the Assignment Manager application.

-A similar application – Graphical Assignment which is part of the Maximo Scheduler add-on product shows a Gantt chart of work assignments with the available labor and crews and this supports drag and drop.
+The Graphical Work Week application which is available as part of Maximo Scheduler was designed as a graphical replacement of the Assignment Manager application.
+It shows a Gantt chart of work assignments with the available labor and crews below.

 Labor Reporting

-In many cases actual labor hours, particularly for internal labor, will be reported against a work order using Work Order Tracking or Quick Reporting applications.
-The Labor Reporting application is used if people need to account for their time for the whole week in particular where some work hours are not referenced against a work order.
+In many cases actual labor hours, particularly for internal labor, will be reported against a work order using Work Order Tracking or Quick Reporting applications, or collected automatically when using Maximo Mobile.
+The Labor Reporting application is used if people need to account for their time for the whole week where some work hours are not referenced against a work order.
 Another use case is for the recording and approval of hours by vendors where a paper timesheet may have been received.

 There are alternate ways of entering time, by work order, by ticket, by crew, by labor or by contract/vendor.
 In each case the action displays a dialog box designed specifically for this type of data entry.
-Approval of the time entry may be auto-approved or it may require an approval step.
+Approval of the time entry may be auto approved, or it may require an approval step.
 This is likely to be the case for external labor booked against a Labor Rate Contract.
 Once approved the time booked can be used to prepare an invoice ready to be matched to the receipt of the physical invoice from the vendor.
+The default is for internal labor to be auto approved and for external labor to be manually approved, but this can be changed.
+This means that you cannot make corrections to time records for your own technicians, once approved the data may have been interfaced to a finance system, hence after approval corrections are made by adding negatives.

 The Labor Reporting application also supports the recording of Attendance Time.